A Path Forward Exhibit

 Other subsequent Canadian PM's are as much or more complicit in decisions regarding the RSS.
 Particularly starting with Pierre Trudeau in the 1960's given his white paper on Canada's Indigenous peoples and his knowledge of the RSS impacts and his relationship with the Catholic Church who was the main contractor for delivery of the program.
 PM's following PET are also far from lily white regarding their dealings with RSS.

-Gary Westoll about 2 years ago
+Gary Westoll over 2 years ago

 The Fifth Estate did a story on the Kamloops residential school called “The Reckoning”.
 I have no doubt that terrible things happened in the residential schools but unfortunately social media, self interest groups and the news media are being selective in their facts to prove their point of view.
 Unfortunately, mistruths and miscommunication will never lead to truth and reconciliation.